rvalverde/wizate-medium/README.md

 The theme is composed of:

-- Bootstrap CSS library
+- CSS library by Bootstrap
-- Google font family
+- Font family by Google Fonts
+- Icons by Iconmonstr

 You can find a demo version: [Medium](https://wizate.com/demo/medium/)